joergmschulz/docker-dovecot/README.md

 | LDAP_PASSWORD | dovecot, exim  | admin readonly access to ldap |

 ## passwd.client
-if you need to use specific relays to hotmail, you need to populate the exim-ext-mailout/.passwd.client file.
+(tbd) if you need to use specific relays to hotmail, you need to populate the exim-ext-mailout/.passwd.client file. for the time being, we use EXIM_EXT_MSACCOUNT : EXIM_EXT_PW

 ## build time parameters
 as always, documentation lags behind.
 Ask questions, answers will be here.